 It's a definite NO, why would you ask? because they either have no clue or they are trying to get you to buy the one in their store.
 Like Nordstrom, I decided to take my authentic RB 3344 to see what they thought, they looked at it for a bit, and decided to tell me "it's a high quality fake", it's exactly the same as the one in their store, nothing that was unusual, in a fake, you would be able to tell at least one thing that was off, but it being authentic, they were nothing and the only answer they wanted to give me was that they were high quality fakes, but obviously they are only telling me that because they get paid commission if they sell a frame, I don't think it's the right thing to do, but they do that to make a sell.

 So unfortunately you cannot trust retailers to tell you the right answer.

-The case should have a round seal on it, sometimes, printed on or etched into the case, it should say "100% UV Protection - Rayban - Sunglasses By Luxottica" Also it is always on the left side of the case.
+3. Your Ray-ban case should have a round golden seal on it, either printed or engraved onto the case.
+It should read "100% UV Protection - Rayban - Sunglasses By Luxottica"